Bobby Grayson: College career

-Grayson's 1932 freshman team also included Bob Reynolds, Monk Moscrip and Bones Hamilton, and came to be known as the "Vow Boys".
+Grayson's 1932 freshman team also included Bob "Horse" Reynolds, Jim "Monk" Moscrip, and Bob "Bones" Hamilton, and came to be known as the "Vow Boys".
 The 1932 Stanford varsity team was soundly defeated by the USC Trojans (USC).
 After watching the defeat, the freshmen players got together and vowed that they would never lose to the Trojans.
 In November 1933, Stanford defeated USC, and Grayson scored the Indians only touchdown.
 Time magazine reported that "Stanford's speedy Fullback Bobby Grayson slashed and passed through the Trojan line, punched over a touchdown", resulting in a "resounding crash" for "the fattest Humpty Dumpty of 1933 football."
 The Stanford team proceeded to beat USC three straight years from 1933 to 1935 – making good on the vow.
 Stanford was the dominant team on the Pacific Coast, appearing in the New Year's Day Rose Bowl game in each of those three years.
 In three seasons, Grayson was part of a Stanford team that compiled a 25–4–2 record and became the first team to play in three consecutive Rose Bowls.

 In the 1934 Rose Bowl, Grayson rushed for 152 yards, a Rose Bowl record.
 Ernie Nevers said Grayson was "the best back I've ever seen."
 Grayson set numerous Stanford records.
 He set the record for most interceptions in a single game with four (two of which he returned for touchdowns) in a 1934 game against the University of Washington.
 His career total of 1,547 rushing yards in 405 carries established a Stanford record that stood for 20 years.
 A historical account of Grayson's accomplishments published by the LA84 Foundation notes:

 Bobby Grayson had the looks of a matinee idol; and he remains as one of the most publicized players in Pacific Coast football history.
 A member of the legendary 'Vow Boys' of Stanford, Grayson starred from 1933–1935 in an era that is regarded as the greatest in the school's gridiron history.
 A workhorse ball carrier from the fullback spot, Grayson combined speed and power in piling up the school's career reusing record that stood for nearly two decades.
 Grayson used sprinter-class speed in sweeping the ends, and his swivel-hipped moves eluded tacklers in the open field.; while he was as adept at battering up the middle and punishing opposing defensive lines.

 Sportswriter Grantland Rice wrote of Grayson:

 Here is a big, fast back who can run an end, hit a line, kick, pass, block and handle any assignment given him.

-Grayson was the 21st player drafted in the 1936 NFL Draft — the inaugural NFL draft.
+Grayson was the 21st player drafted in the 1936 NFL draft — the inaugural NFL draft.
 He was drafted by the Pittsburgh Pirates but did not play professional football.